EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 # Changes in claim amounts

 When a landlord files an eviction claim in New York, we observe the amount they claim the tenant owes in back rent, late fees, and damages.
-In this figure, we plot the typical (median) amount claimed in eviction filings for each month since January 2020.
+In this figure, we plot the typical (median) amount claimed in eviction filings for each month over the last year.
 We exclude cases in which the landlord doesn’t make a monetary claim, and we drop months if there were fewer than 10 eviction cases filed.
+The dashed horizontal line on the plot marks the typical claim on an eviction case filed before the pandemic.

 {{%/ report_median_claims %}}